thereselybo/portfolio/content/posts/2-caste-study-science-museum.md

 ---
-title: Case study - Semester Project 1
+title: Case study - Community Science Museum
 description: The process and stages of creating a mobile responsive website for the fictional "Community Science Museum"
 date: 2021-01-18
 ---

-# Case study - Semester Project 1
+# Case study - Community Science Museum

 ## Introduction